pingcap/blog/2017-07-24-tidbbestpractice.md

 + The more secondary indexes, the better?

  Secondary indexes can speed up query, but adding an index has side effects.
-In the last section, we’ve introduced the storage model of index.
+In the last section, we've introduced the storage model of index.
 For each additional index, there will be one more Key-Value when inserting a piece of data.
 Therefore, the more indexes, the slower the writing speed and the more space it takes up.
 In addition, too many indexes will influence the runtime of the optimizer.
 And inappropriate index will mislead the optimizer.
 Thus, the more secondary indexes is not necessarily the better.

 + Which columns should create indexes?